 My involvement in Ceramics in particular extends further than my own studio practice.
 I recognise the joy, satisfaction and relaxation that being immersed in clay can bring.
-I am asked from time to time to do workshops with carers, or with other groups, but now these efforts go into my classes and my voluntary work with the Tasmanian Ceramics Association with the organisation of special events which are documented here.
+In previous years I have been asked to do workshops with carers, or with other groups, but now these efforts go into my classes and my voluntary work with the Tasmanian Ceramics Association with the organisation of special events which are documented here.
 Previous projects follow, including The Cuppatea Project.

 From 2015 -2017 I was involved in art projects with Alzhiemers Australia.

 It is immensely satisfying to work with a small group whose sole moment to moment concern is to be creative, without judgement and for the sheer pleasure of it.